AxisCommunications/acap-native-sdk-examples/axevent/subscribe_to_events/README.md

 ### Limitations

-- The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.
-- Which events that are available varies between Axis products, but events that will never be sent are possible to subscribe to and does not give any error.
+- Which events that are available varies between Axis products, e.g. video-related events will not be available on a loudspeaker.
+It's however possible to subscribe to such events that will never be sent, this doesn't give any error.

 ### How to run the code